RoryTHWu/rorythwu.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am currently pursuing a dual major in Mathematics and Biology at Emory University.
-My academic are primarily focused on the integration of AI in healthcare, with a particular emphasis on Computer Vision.
+My academic interests are primarily focused on the integration of AI in healthcare, with a particular emphasis on Computer Vision.
 I am especially intrigued by the potential of AI in advancing medical imaging and disease detection.
 My current research is centered on Movement Disorders, exploring innovative AI applications in this field.

 {style="text-align: justify;"}